Ecology and Habitat: Improve the ecological functions of the natural environment in the urban context through planning, regulation, and cooperation.

 - Manage natural areas in and around surface waters, as well as stormwater ponds and other stormwater treatment facilities, as areas supportive of aquatic and terrestrial ecosystems, habitat, and wildlife, and as flood storage areas.

-- Encourage and require use of bird-safe glass and other building materials and features that are not detrimental to natural ecologies where appropriate.
+- Encourage use of bird-safe glass and other building materials and features that protect and enhance natural ecologies where appropriate.

 - Leverage partnerships with the Minneapolis Park and Recreation Board, watershed management organizations, and other partner agencies to implement the Mississippi River Corridor Critical Area Plan (See appendix) and to integrate and coordinate efforts to improve public and ecological functions in the river corridor.